Theos Kyrios: Text

 They then begin immediately to chant the troparia of the day and the corresponding Theotokion.

 Substitutions

 Lenten weekdays

 On weekdays during Great Lent, Theos Kyrios is replaced by Alleluia.
 In some places this substitution also occurs on certain weekdays during the lesser fasting seasons: Nativity Fast, Dormition Fast and the Apostles' Fast.
 This substitution takes place on any day when the order of services follows the Lenten format, for which reason such days are referred to as "days with Alleluia".
-On days with Allelua, the deacon does not normally serve, so the verses are usually chanted by the priest (according to the Typicon, the canonarch).
+On days with Alleluia, the deacon does not normally serve, so the verses are usually chanted by the priest (according to the Typicon, the canonarch).

 The order of the Lenten Alleluia is as follows: